Dive Computer Algorithms – What you need to know!

 Dive Computer Algorithms

-Any dive computer uses a model of dive tables as the essential element of its calculations.
-The algorithm calculates safe dive limits constantly by taking the current values (depth, time) and matching it up or calculating the limits based on these underlying dive tables.
+Any dive computer uses a representation of dive tables as the essential element of its calculations and algorithms.
+The algorithm calculates dive limits constantly by taking the current values (depth, time) and matching it up or calculating the limits based on these underlying dive tables.

 Modified Haldanian Algorithm

-This was a model that we originally used by Mares and some updates to the original Haldane/Spencer Algorithm.
+This algorithm was originally used by Mares and featured some updates to the original Haldane/Spencer version.

 Reduced Gradient Bubble Model (RGBM) Algorithm

-The RGB Model is based in part on Wienke and Hamilton’s research and work.
-The first dive computer manufacturer to incorporate this model was Suunto.
-In the meantime it’s used by nearly every manufacturer.
-This model considers micro bubbles in the blood stream coming from the nitrogen build-up.
-The thought behind it is that these micro bubbles are the starting point of larger bubbles which then lead to DCS (decompression sickness).
+In the meantime, it’s used by nearly every manufacturer.
+The underlying computation considers microbubbles in the bloodstream coming from the nitrogen build-up.
+The thought behind it is that these microbubbles are the starting point of larger bubbles which then lead to DCS (decompression sickness).

 Some other manufacturers use adaptations or different algorithms but mostly the above mentioned are used for modern dive computers.

-One thing to be aware of is that dive computers with different algorithms will produce different results!
-Even if they use the same underlying model, like for example a RGBM model, the results can and will vary.
-This is based on the fact that many manufacturers add conservative additions to the results to ensure to keep you safe.
+One thing to be aware of is those dive computers with different algorithms will produce different results!
+Even if they use the same underlying basics, like for example an RGBM model, the results can and will vary.
+This is based on the fact that many manufacturers add conservative additions to the results to ensure to keep you out of danger.

-Oceanic specifically has two different algorithms coded into their dive computers.
-You can pick which of these algorithms to use.
-The first option is to use the DSAT model (Haldane/Spencer) which matches the PADI dive tables.
+Oceanic specifically has two different mathematical models coded into their dive computers.
+You get those dual algorithms whether you use their entry models like the Veo or high-end devices like the OCi.
+You can pick which of these dual algorithms to use.
+The first option is to use the DSAT algorithm (Haldane/Spencer) which matches the PADI dive tables.
 Or, if you want a different conservatism or simply want to match your dive buddies results better, you can use the Pelagic Z+ algorithm which matches the more mainstream RGBM algorithms in other dive computers.

 There’s no ‘best’ algorithm out there.
-They all keep you safe (within limits).
+They all keep you safe (within limits) and guide you during decompression.
 However, all of these algorithms have some downfalls.

-These specifically are that none takes your physical condition into consideration.
+Specifically, there are issues and inconsistencies that none of them take your physical condition into consideration when calculating safety dive limits.
 While all dive computers measure how long your dive took so far, how many dives you took before, etc., none considers your heart rate, your weight, etc.